 - Re-organisations such as demergers and reconstructions always call for a careful eye on the preservation of Entrepreneurs Relief.

 Entrepreneurs Relief has to be claimed and reported to HMRC on the personal tax return for the year in which the gain arises.
 To avoid interest and penalties there are strict payment of capital gains tax deadlines to satisfy.
 We explain how to do this and when to pay the tax arising.

-The standard rate of capital gains tax are reduced for employees disposing of shares received under EMI scheme.
+The standard rate of capital gains tax is reduced for employees disposing of shares received under EMI scheme.

 Entrepreneurs Relief is more generous to employees selling shares acquired under EMI option than it is for other taxpayers.
 There are two differences to the rules where EMI options are involved: